 Some companies will give you the best prices for committing to longer periods and if you want to change before this time is up, it may cost you extra.

 If you don’t want to swap your car often, there are companies that allow you to keep the same car subscription for up to 12 months without it being swapped.

 With all car subscription services, they offer breakdown assistance as part of their monthly payment.
 Just contact the breakdown company that is listed in your agreement or handbooks.

 No, this is classed as accidental damage and therefore you will be liable for the replacement.

 It is important to make sure you swap this like for like to avoid additional charges.

 Most packages from car subscription companies start at 800 miles per month and most go up to 2,000 miles per month.
-No provider as of today offer an unlimited mileage car subscription.
+No provider as of today offers an unlimited mileage car subscription.

 We do have a handful of companies that will cater for up to 6,000 miles per month.

-If you have your insurance included then you need to pay for the fuel.
+If you have your insurance included then you need to pay for the fuel/electricity.

 Also, many of the companies will charge an administration fee for receiving parking fines or speeding tickets.